kent-map/kent/landscape/kentish-chalk.md

 <a href="https://dev.visual-essays.app"><img src="https://dev-visual-essays.netlify.app/images/ve-button.png"></a>
-<param ve-config title="The Kentish Chalk" author="Peter Vujakovic" layout="vtl"
+<param ve-config title="The Kentish Chalk" author="Prof Peter Vujakovic" layout="vtl"
 banner="https://stor.artstor.org/stor/f3590125-3b05-42a0-b365-e33a8735353c">

 _Ah, God!
 One sniff of England — / To greet our flesh and blood — / To hear the traffic slurring / Once more through London mud! / Our towns of wasted honour — / Our streets of lost delight! / How stands the old Lord Warden? / Are Dover's cliffs still white?_